codepunkt/webpack-license-plugin/README.md

 # WebpackLicensePlugin

 Extracts OSS license information of the npm packages in your webpack output.
+The underlying license parsing is done by [license-checker](https://github.com/davglass/license-checker).

 ## Installation